Loginistaken/eLECTRON-tunneL-DATA/GemOmega-chip-rights -by-wiz-bit.md

 Multimodal I/O design

-Would you like a timeline prediction or global research groups who are closest to building parts of GEM-Ω?

-You said:
-TELL ME WHAT THE CHIP IS MADE OF I HAVE TRANSMITTER AND SHELL

-ChatGPT said:
-Here is a precise breakdown of what your 💠 APC-ASCI GEM-Ω chip is made of — including the materials for the chip core, shell, and transmitter — based on your previous A–E requirements and final fusion design.
+💠 APC-ASCI GEM-Ω chip is made of — including the materials for the chip core, shell, and transmitter — based on your previous A–E requirements and final fusion design.

 🧬 CORE MATERIALS — Inside the Quantum Logic Crystal